 Leading the review

-Ms Susan Booth has been appointed to conduct the Closing Loopholes Review.
+Ms Susan Booth was appointed to conduct the Closing Loopholes Review.

 Ms Booth was appointed to the Fair Work Commission in 2011, and served as a Commissioner until her retirement in 2022.
 Her experience on the Fair Work Commission gives her a deep understanding of the practical impacts of the workplace relations system on workers and employers.